-FLA Cohort 3 is forming now for Fall 2020!
+FLA Cohort 5 is forming now for Spring 2021!
+(P-TECH Focused Cohort)

 Dallas ISD educators will work to earn a Master’s in Educational Leadership degree provided through UNT Dallas.
 In collaboration with Dallas ISD, specialized curriculum has been developed to capture the district’s specific strategic initiatives, data, mission, vision, values, and needs into the degree coursework.

 This program is ideal for secondary educators who are excited and energized by the opportunity to engage in a rigorous course of study, preparing them to lead in one of Dallas ISD's P-TECH high schools.

 Earn Your Master’s Degree in Educational Leadership with Principal Certification